Clarity-Digital-Twin/nedc-bench/docs/algorithms/overlap.md

 ```

 ### Multiple Events
-- One reference can match multiple hypotheses (only first counts)
+- One reference can overlap multiple hypotheses; it counts as a single hit for that reference event.
-- One hypothesis can match multiple references (only first counts)
+- One hypothesis can overlap multiple references; each overlapped reference can count its own hit.
-- No fractional credit for multiple overlaps
+- No fractional credit or duration weighting for multiple overlaps.

 ## Performance Characteristics